 The following are the different activity sections of the supplemental application form:

 Volunteer Activity.
 Start with your most recent volunteer activity and indicate whether it’s medically related.
 You can add formal and informal activities.
-Make sure you disclose if the activity was part of your educational degree requirements and what was your education level at the time of this activity.
+Make sure you disclose if the activity was part of your educational degree requirements and what was your education level was at the time of this activity.
 Provide a brief description of your responsibilities.
-List hours per week, the duration of your involvement, and the location.
+List the hours per week, the duration of your involvement, and the location.
 Provide names and contact information of your verifiers.
 Up to 7 entries are permitted.

 Paid Employment and/or Work Training Experience.
 Once again, start with your most recent employment and indicate if it is medically related.
 Provide a brief description of your responsibilities, hours per week, location, and the total duration of your involvement, as well as your education level at that time.
 This section may also include experiences gained as part of your education program, i.e., practicums, internships, clinical, etc. Don't forget to provide references and their contact info.
 Up to 7 entries are allowed.